2017-2019 North Atlantic Right Whale Unusual Mortality Event

 Since June 7, 2017, elevated North Atlantic right whale (Eubalaena glacialis) mortalities have been documented, primarily in Canada and were declared an Unusual Mortality Event.

 Since June 7, 2017, elevated North Atlantic right whale (Eubalaena glacialis) mortalities have been documented, primarily in Canada and were declared an Unusual Mortality Event.
 In 2017, there was a total of 17 confirmed dead stranded whales (12 in Canada; 5 in the United States) and in 2018, three whales stranded in the United States.
-No whales have yet stranded in 2019.
-The current total mortalities for the UME is 20 dead stranded whales (12 in Canada; 8 in the United States).
+In 2019, six whales have stranded in Canada.
+The current total mortalities for the UME is 26 dead stranded whales (18 in Canada; 8 in the United States).

 |2017||June||#3746||M||Gulf of St Lawrence||Undetermined; could not be examined|